Skip to main content

 Returned value

-• A map contained elements the key of which matches the specified pattern.
-If there are no elements matched the pattern, it will return an empty map.
+• A map containing elements the key matching the specified pattern.
+If no elements match the pattern, an empty map is returned.

 Example